FrankLaVigne/WeatherBlink/README.md

 ##Project Goals

 WeatherBlink is meant for gardeners who want to start their planting early, but live in areas prone to cold weather well into Spring.
+It pulls down weather forecast data.
+If the forecast low is near freezing (39F/3.3C), the LED light will blink rapidly.
+Otherwise, the LED blinks slowly.